grgzpp/Vector/README.md

 Vector offers the possibility to create an account easily and quickly.
 Note that the account creation process is simplified here, similar to registering on any website with an email and password, even without an email confirmation system.
 In a real-world application, the account creation process should be managed by the responsible bank for the circuit.
 Users can create transactions when they need to receive money for any sale or service, specifying the amount and purpose of the transaction.
 Subsequently, a simple transaction identification code is communicated to the payer, for example, via NFC or another method.
 This allows the payer to review the transaction details and decide whether to confirm the payment.
 Confirmation is done through digital signatures, and no sensitive data leaves the user's device.
 This restores the natural and secure payment dynamics described earlier.
 Additionally, functionalities are provided for transaction control and taxation by a privileged user, defined as an Authority, and the possibility of refunding money from a received transaction, which is a typical situation in product returns.

 ## Project Purpose
 The purpose of Vector is to provide an efficient and scalable service for use as a foundation to build an actual online payment circuit by a bank.

 The project consists of a Node.js backend web server connected to a PostgreSQL database, both containerized using Docker.

+## Dependencies
+Vector relates on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to run.
+The [Node.js](https://nodejs.org/) web server depends on: [Express](https://expressjs.com/), [Sequelize](https://sequelize.org/), [PostgreSQL](https://www.postgresql.org/), [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken), [bcrypt](https://www.npmjs.com/package/bcrypt), [morgan](https://www.npmjs.com/package/morgan), [speakeasy](https://www.npmjs.com/package/speakeasy) and [qrcode](https://www.npmjs.com/package/qrcode) (not needed in production as it would be a client-side display operation).
+All the dependencies will be automatically installed in the container of the web server using Docker: go to [Project Setup with Docker](#project-setup-with-docker) section for more information.

 ## Project Design